mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.

 [The translator] says “Buddha’s teachings”; I think originally [Dogen] said “Buddha-dharma.”
-Buddha-dharma means the whole universe. *Whole universe* means not a huge avocado seed, okay?
-It’s not like a huge avocado seed.
+Buddha-dharma means the whole universe. *Whole universe* is not like a huge avocado seed, okay?
 In other words, the universe is not a huge lump of the earth body.
 Do you understand?
 Buddha-dharma means, I told you already, a perpetual flow of energies, always going, and acting.
 And it’s quiet; but it’s dynamic: it’s always going.
 That is huge; boundless.
 There are no boundaries.
 Always huge, huge.
 That’s why I sometimes use “vast expanse of existence.”
 It’s vast.
 It’s really vastness.

 So first of all, you have to see the human world, human beings, in terms of Buddha’s eye.
 So the first section is talking about the outlook on the world: how you should see the world, how you understand the human world.
 So first of all, you have to see the world in terms of Buddha’s eye.